-- The established ERA priorities on research careers and on gender equality and inclusiveness are not yet translated into national policies, despite the longstanding European debate. - Policies very seldom define 'research careers' and 'inclusive research careers'. - Some inclusive research career policies have been established, but not all of them have yet been monitored or evaluated. - Approximately one-half of the countries that responded to the survey have specific or broad strategies and policies on research careers that promote or focus on gender equality and inclusiveness.
-However, these policies often address these two topics separately. - There is a fragmented policy approach in which careers are not structured in conformity with their intrinsically continual and coherent character which should include non-linear paths; there is also an exclusive focus on gender and inclusiveness topics in 'recruitment and working conditions' and 'career development and progress'. - 5 | 'Nonlinear research careers involve transitions to a different path, sometimes more than once.
-These transitions may reflect the researcher freedom of choice, as mobility options (international, intersectoral, interdisciplinary, other), or negative constraints (as job precarity)'.
-Source: Types of Non-linear Career Paths, Maryville University (Adapted) (GENDERACTIONplus Glossary).

-'Employers and funders should encourage and support non-linear and multi-career paths, to be understood as paths characterised by geographical, disciplinary, inter-sectoral, and inter-organisational mobility - e.g. secondments.
-They should also encourage hybrid paths combining simultaneously different sectors, which should be considered on a par with linear career path (European Union, 2023b: 20)'.

-The debate at the Stakeholder Engagement Consultation Workshop (30 September 2024) showed that the term 'non-linear careers' is not consensual as it reproduces an artificial norm (linear careers): much more variety in career patterns is often a reality, which means that linearity is not typical.

-We are using the term 'non-linear' research careers with the breadth implicit in the first two quotes and without penalising career breaks, as mentioned above (European Union, 2023b: 10).
+- The established ERA priorities on research careers and on gender equality and inclusiveness are not yet translated into national policies, despite the longstanding European debate. - Policies very seldom define 'research careers' and 'inclusive research careers'. - Some inclusive research career policies have been established, but not all of them have yet been monitored or evaluated. - 5 | 'Nonlinear research careers involve transitions to a different path, sometimes more than once.
+These transitions may reflect the researcher's freedom of choice, as mobility options (international, intersectoral, interdisciplinary, other), or negative constraints (as job precarity)'.
+Source: Types of Non-linear Career Paths, Maryville University (Adapted) (GENDERACTIONplus Glossary). - 'Employers and funders should encourage and support non-linear and multi-career paths, to be understood as paths characterised by geographical, disciplinary, inter-sectoral, and inter-organisational mobility e.g. secondments.
+They should also encourage hybrid paths combining simultaneously different sectors, which should be considered on a par with linear career path (European Union, 2023b: 20)'. - In the debate at the Stakeholder Engagement Consultation Workshop on Research Careers (30 September 2024) using the term 'non-linear' was contested, because the negation (non-) does not challenge and in fact reproduces an artificial norm (linear careers).
+Linear upward mobility is an ideal, while empirical evidence suggests that considerable variety in career patterns is the reality. - In this document we use the term 'non-linear' research careers with the breadth implicit in the first two quotes and without penalising career breaks, as mentioned above (European Union, 2023b: 10).

-- Current policies on research career inclusiveness are heterogeneous and depend on national contexts and priorities. - Broad-based national strategies and policies on research careers addressing the HE and R&I systems tend not to address gender equality and inclusiveness explicitly. - Cultural obstacles to inclusive research careers persist across countries, regardless of whether they have specific or broad-based policies. - Very few national authorities discussed the topic of assessment before (the introduction of) the Agreement on Reforming Research Assessment and the CoARA, and it is therefore very unlikely that these concerns will have already been translated into policies. - Advancing national legal frameworks is needed to raise the issue of inclusive research careers in national contexts (as a first priority among others). - The implementation of policies on research careers does not necessarily mean that they are also reflected in the social security systems for researchers.
+- Approximately one-half of the countries that responded to the survey have specific or broad strategies and policies on research careers that promote or focus on gender equality and inclusiveness.
+However, these policies often address these two topics separately and generically. - There is a fragmented policy approach in which careers are not structured in conformity with their intrinsically continual and coherent character which should include non-linear paths; there is also an exclusive focus on gender and inclusiveness topics in 'recruitment and working conditions' and 'career development and progress'. - Current policies on research career inclusiveness are heterogeneous and depend on national contexts and priorities. - Broad-based national strategies and policies on research careers addressing the HE and R&I systems tend not to address gender equality and inclusiveness explicitly. - Cultural obstacles to inclusive research careers persist across countries, regardless of whether they have specific or broad-based policies. - Very few national authorities discussed the topic of assessment before (the introduction of) the Agreement on Reforming Research Assessment and the CoARA, and it is therefore very unlikely that these concerns will have already been translated into policies. - Advancing national legal frameworks is needed to raise the issue of inclusive research careers in national contexts (as a first priority among others). - The implementation of policies on research careers does not necessarily mean that they are also reflected in the social security systems for researchers.